Reunited for a weekend in Martha’s Vineyard and it feels so good!

 Kathryn and team have spent the past few years revamping and restoring everything so now, in its present state, it’s one of the warmest, most welcoming cottages in the whole camp.

 If you aren’t blessed with a cottage-owning squad member, you can reserve many of them during the busy summer months via the MCVMA website.
 But book early!
-Owners are only allowed to rent out the cottages to guests for a limited number of weeks each summer, so these babies are a hot commodity.
+Owners are only allowed to rent out the cottages to guests for a limited number of weeks each summer.
+This means that these babies are a hot commodity.

 No room in the cottages?
 There are plenty of other options nearby, including the utterly precious and newly renovated Summercamp Hotel.
-It’s beautifully, brightly decorated, so much fun and within walking distance to the ferry and all the shops and restaurants in Oak Bluffs.
+It’s beautifully, brightly decorated.
+It’s a fun area and within walking distance to the ferry and all the shops and restaurants in Oak Bluffs.
 Convenient as can be, and there are board games and fun-tivities to be had around every corner.

 Another gorgeous place to stay on Martha’s Vineyard is the Harbor View Hotel in Edgartown.
-Built in 1891, this is an elegant property often used for weddings with a lovely view of the lighthouse and Chappaquiddick.
+Built in 1891, this is an elegant property often used for weddings.
+It has a lovely view of the lighthouse and Chappaquiddick.

 You know, if I’d just stop traveling to destinations with delicious food, I might actually be able to lose weight.
-Alas, girls’ weekend is no time to stick to a diet.
+Alas, girls’ weekend in Martha’s Vineyard is no time to stick to a diet.
 Beginning with the doughnut-related festivities in Boston, we continued on the island with some of Martha’s Vineyard’s hottest dining spots, including Red Cat Kitchen, Sharky’s Cantina, State Road, Art Cliff Diner and Slice of Life.
-There were dozens more restaurants we wanted to patronize, but there is a limit to how much one can eat in a weekend, believe it or not!
+There were dozens more restaurants we wanted to patronize.
+However, there is a limit to how much one can eat in a weekend, believe it or not!

-As much as we did in a few short days, there’s still a ton we didn’t get to including lobster rolls, Backdoor Donuts, bike rides, a singalong at the Tabernacle… Good thing, because I needed a quality excuse to show up at the cottage next summer.
+As much as we did in a few short days, there’s still a ton we didn’t get to.
+This includes lobster rolls, Backdoor Donuts, bike rides, a singalong at the Tabernacle… Good thing, because I needed a quality excuse to show up at the cottage next summer.
 See you then, ladies!